I adopted Aslan back in 2003. He was somewhere

 had been longer.
 Dana

 loved his people.
 We will miss you Mo.

 boxes even when they didn't quite fit and enjoyed chasing her

 tail.
 She greeted everyone who came into the house and was so

 sweet and affectionate.
-I will miss her helping me make the bed,
+I will miss her helping me make the bed, waking

-a little lamb.
+little lamb.
 I will miss those huge eyes and those huge puffy

 paws and snuggling my face into all that soft fur.
 She was

 only 10.
 I can't believe my little Beanie is gone so soon.

 is with a heavy heart I want to tell you that I had to put Suzette

 to sleep on Saturday, December 10, due to some health issues that could

 not be treated.
 I adopted Suzette in February 2007.

 She was a great companion to me and had a great personality and loved

 me unconditionally.
 I will miss the way she would come in and